Framing Your Toronto Dog Portraits

 1. Framing as a technique in the composition of a dog portrait

-So let’s start with the process of taking the photo of your pet.
-Framing is a compositional technique that photographers use to draw the eye towards the subject, in this case your dog.
-The dog is situated in such a way that elements of the scene are used to create a frame within your frame.
+So let’s start with the actual process of taking the photo of your pet and using framing as a compositional technique that photographers use to draw the eye towards the subject.
+By positioning your dog in just the right place, they naturally steal the spotlight, nestled within a cleverly built frame using elements from the surrounding scene.

 Framing also provides context about the scene.
 Think about a dog portrait taken in a studio.
 It’s often a portrait of the dog against a plain backdrop.
 That photo becomes simply a portrait.
 But with photos of a dog in a natural, home or city environment, elements that are used to create the frame to showcase the dog, also tell the viewer where or in what type of environment the photo was taken, for example a garden, or forest or city.
 The photo tells a story.